TobiasDev/relaxed-dark-vs-code/relaxed-dark-color-palette.md

 * Coding is the main thing I'm not sure about yet *
 - I need to spend some time coding before I can tell if I want to replace these colors or not.
 INFO: Feedback is very welcome! :END
--->
+TODO: I need to go over these colors since they don't work for anything, BUT, coding at the moment :END
+- I'm running into problems in UELI with them, and that is a simple theme.
+Only for the text colors though -->
 ## Coding
 - #D9B559 x 27 	- E.G. Keywords (div, const, etc.)